apify/apify-docs/sources/platform/actors/running/actor_standby.md

 ![Standby tab](./images/actor_standby/standby-tab.png)

-#### Can I still run the Actor in normal mode?
+#### Can I still run the Actor in normal mode

 Yes, you can still modify the input and click the Start button to run the Actor in normal mode.
 However, note that the Standby Actor might not support this mode; the run might fail or return empty results.
 The normal mode is always supported in Standby Beta, even for Actors that don't handle it well.
 Please head to the Actor README to learn more about the capabilities of your chosen Actor.

-#### Is there any scaling to accommodate the incoming requests?
+#### Is there any scaling to accommodate the incoming requests

 When you use the Actor in Standby mode, the system automatically scales the Actor to accommodate the incoming requests.
 Under the hood, the system starts new Actor runs, which you will see in the Actor runs tab, with the origin set to Standby.

-#### How do I customize standby configuration?
+#### How do I customize standby configuration

-The Standby configuration currently consists of the following properties
+The Standby configuration currently consists of the following properties:

 - **Max requests per run** - The maximum number of concurrent HTTP requests a single standby Actor run can accept.
 If this limit is exceeded, the system starts a new Actor run to handle the request, which may take a few seconds.
 - **Desired requests per run** - The number of concurrent HTTP requests a single Standby Actor run is configured to handle.
 If this limit is exceeded, the system preemptively starts a new Actor run to handle the additional requests.
 - **Memory (MB)** - The amount of memory (RAM) allocated for the Actor in Standby mode, in megabytes.
 With more memory, the Actor can typically handle more requests in parallel, but this also increases the number of compute units consumed and the associated cost.